StevenQMai/Undead-Chase/README.md

 # Undead Chase
 A 2D game where you must survive an endless wave of zombies for as long as possible by dodging and collecting healing power-ups.
 Watch your health bar, avoid the zombies, and stay alive.
-There's nowhere to run.
+There's nowhere to hide.

 ## Table of Contents
 1. [How to Play](#how-to-play)